The Carers Centre is still here for you

 - To become a recognised centre of excellence

 Carers provide ongoing support to a relative, friend or neighbour who, due to ill health, long term condition or disability cannot manage without their help.
-Carers can be any age or sex, from all backgrounds and communities.
+Carers can be any age or gender, from all backgrounds and communities.

 Caring responsibilities can include providing personal care (washing, bathing, dressing, feeding), cooking, housework, shopping, managing finances, helping with medication and injections, as well as providing emotional and social support.
 Carers are not paid for providing help, although some may be eligible for benefits.